 Abstract

-MICA, a highly polymorphic gene, regulates immune surveillance through activation of its receptor, NKG2D.
-However, its genetic association, potential function and prognosis prediction with colorectal cancer (CRC) remain undefined.
-In this study, we examined MICA alleles in 104 CRC patients and 536 healthy controls for genetic association studies.
-Specific MICA SNPs and alleles were analyzed for association with CRC susceptibility, clinical outcomes and CRC-associated microsatellite instability, -driver gene mutations, -immune checkpoint PD-L1, -diagnosis biomarkers and disease-free survival time.
-The function of consequent MICA alleles which showed special association with CRC subtype were explored in different CRC cell lines by their overexpression.
-The association analysis found that MICA *009:01 or *049 allele was significantly decreased in the patients with CRC (p=0.0049).
-In the stratification analysis of these patients, MICA *012:01 allele was associated with CRC patients carrying KRAS codon 12 mutation (p=0.027).
-The up-regulated expression of MICA *012:01 enhanced the proliferation, invasion, and metastasis phenotype of CRC.
-The disease-free survival curve verified MICA *012:01 allele may be predicted the poor prognosis of KRAS codon 12 mutated CRC patients.
-Furthermore, no somatic mutation of MICA gene was found in CRC tumor tissues compared to the paracancerous tissues.
-Our study indicated that MICA *012:01 allele confers susceptibility to CRC patients carrying KRAS mutation, facilitates CRC metastasis and reduce the survival of CRC patients, which may prefer immune evasion phenotype involving NKG2D mediated immune surveillance.
+Major histocompatibility complex (HLA) class I chain-related protein A (MICA) regulates immune surveillance through activation of NKG2D (natural killer group 2D) receptor.
+However, the genetic association, potential function, and predictive ability of MICA alleles with colorectal cancer (CRC) prognosis remain undefined.
+In this study, we characterized MICA alleles in tissue samples from 104 patients with CRC and 536 healthy controls and carried out genetic association studies by molecular and clinical CRC phenotypes.
+Preliminary sequence analysis revealed that MICA *009:01 and *049 alleles were significantly decreased in patients with CRC (p=0.0049), and further stratification analysis indicated that MICA *012:01 allele was associated with patients with CRC and carrying KRAS codon 12 mutation (p=0.027).
+The functional consequences of MICA alleles were examined via transfected CRC cell lines which showed that overexpression of MICA *012:01 enhanced the proliferation, invasion, and metastasic phenotype of CRC.
+Preliminary analysis of disease-free survival time in patients with and without MICA *012:01 suggest this allele may be predictive for poor prognosis of patients with KRAS codon 12 mutated CRC, as no somatic mutation of MICA gene was detected in CRC tumors compared to paracancerous tissues.
+Our study indicates that MICA *012:01 allele is associated with KRAS-mutated CRC, facilitates CRC invasion and metastasis, and possibly reduce the survival of patients with KRAS-mutated CRC.

-Keywords: MICA polymorphism; colorectal cancer; MICA *012:01 allele; immunosurveillance; NKG2D; tumor immunity
+Keywords: MICA polymorphism; colorectal cancer; MICA *012:01 allele; immunosurveillance; tumor immunity